 Today’s Reading: Luke 6:36-42

 O Lord, grant that the course of this world may be so peaceably ordered by Your governance that Your Church may joyfully serve You in all godly quietness; through Jesus Christ, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
-(Collect for Trinity 4)
+Amen.
+(Collect for the Fourth Sunday after Trinity)

 -Rev. William K. Stottlemyer is pastor of St. Paul’s Evangelical Lutheran Church in Hancock, MD.

 Christians need to aspire to being people of THE faith.
 Not just any will do.
 In Faith Misused, Dr. Alvin Schmidt shares his case for a Christian reclaiming of the word “faith” from its ambiguous modern uses.
 Now available from Concordia Publishing House.